Lieutenant: Singapore

 In the Singapore Civil Defence Force, the rank of lieutenant (LTA) is the second-lowest commissioned rank.
 The rank insignia of LTA is two pips.

 Political titles

 Canada

 In Canada, the representative of the Canadian monarch in each province is called the Lieutenant Governor.
 The Lieutenant Governor exercises all the royal prerogative powers that the monarch holds.

 France

 In French history, "lieutenant du roi" was a title borne by the officer sent with military powers to represent the king in certain provinces.
 It is in the sense of a deputy that it has entered into the titles of more senior officers, lieutenant general and lieutenant colonel.

+Spain

+Similar to other monarchies, in Spain existed the office of "lugarteniente" (Luogotenente), a King's representative with some royal powers such us government and justice.
+The last person to hold the office was Cardinal Luis Manuel Fernández de Portocarrero, who served as Lieutenant General of the Realm (regent) from 1 November 1700 to 18 February 1701.

+In more recent times, the title of lieutenant has been used to refer to the second-in-command of an institution.
+For example, in the Spanish Public Prosecutor's Office, the second to the Attorney General is the Lieutenant Attorney of the Supreme Court.
+Likewise, in many Spanish municipalities, there is the position of the Lieutenant Mayor (teniente de alcalde, commonly translated as deputy mayor).

 United Kingdom

 The British monarch's representatives in the counties of the United Kingdom are called Lords Lieutenant.
 The Lord Lieutenant of Ireland performed the function of viceroy in Ireland.

 United States

 The Lieutenant Governor is an official in state governments of 45 out of 50 United States.
 In most cases, the lieutenant governor is the highest officer of state after the governor, standing in for the governor when they are absent from the state or temporarily incapacitated.
 In the event a governor dies, resigns, or is removed from office, the lieutenant governor typically becomes governor.

 In the United States, a governor serves as the chief executive officer and commander-in-chief in each of the fifty states and in the five permanently inhabited territories, functioning as both head of state and head of government therein.